NatronGitHub/Natron/Documentation/source/guide/tutorials-hsvtool.rst

 .. figure:: _images/hsvtool_04.png

-There are several alpha output component that the :ref:`net.sf.openfx.HSVToolPlugin` uses to limit effects.
-The next images are the results of the output alpha mode from the :ref:`net.sf.openfx.HSVToolPlugin`.
+There are several alpha output component that the :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` uses to limit effects.
+The next images are the results of the output alpha mode from the :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>`.

 .. note:: Each of the matte generated displays are based from the colors that are spread across the image  on a single pixel selection and it HSV values.